AaltoFablab/aaltofablab-site/_machines/arduino.md

   - prototyping-boards
   - facilities
 image: /img/uploads/arduino.jpg
+specs:
-specs: {Boards: 'Uno, Mega, YÚN', Modules: 'Nano', Shields: 'XBee'}
+  Boards: 'Uno, Mega, YÚN'
+  Modules: Nano
+  Shields: XBee
 ---

 Arduino is synonymous with programmable electronics, prototyping and open-source.
 Arduino provides an accessible platform to enable beginners to prototype electronic systems using pluggable components and basic coding, all wrapped in a friendly IDE.
 A great place to begin with electronics!